WJJC: Staff

-The staff includes Rob Jordan, the General Manager of WJJC Radio and a Jackson County native.
-He is currently a member of the Jackson County Water and Sewer Authority Board of Directors.
-He has many years of radio experience both on and off the air and enjoys his time in the broadcast chair.
+The staff includes Rob Jordan, General Manager of WJJC Radio and a native of Jackson County.
 Since the death of his brother Gerald, the "Voice of the Commerce Tigers" for over 20 years, Rob has taken on the mantle of sportscaster for the Commerce Tiger High School broadcasts.

 Craig S. Fischer joined WJJC in July 2005 for the second time, having worked as a DJ while at Commerce High School from 1978 to 1979.
 He can be heard on various sports broadcasts for Commerce, Jefferson and East Jackson High Schools.

 WJJC can now be found at 95.1 FM in the Jackson County area.